 The Baay Faal: A Sufi Group from Senegal: The video shows some of the religious activities of a group of Senegalese Sufi immigrants in Brazil: the Baay Faal.
 Video filmed in Rio de Janeiro and São Paulo.

-Isha Tendolkar is a program assistant for the International Dissertation Research Fellowship program.
-Tendolkar graduated from Rutgers University with a BS in public health, a certificate in health disparities, and minor in psychology.
-Prior to joining the SSRC, she worked in the development division of a medical research and women’s rights advocacy nonprofit and interned at a political advocacy nonprofit working on projects related to clean water legislation, environmental justice, and health equity.
+Isha Tendolkar is a program associate for the International Dissertation Research Fellowship (IDRF) and Fostering Liberal Arts Knowledge and Connections (FLAKC) programs.
+Tendolkar graduated from Rutgers University with a BS in public health, focusing on health disparities.
+Prior to joining the SSRC, she worked at a political advocacy nonprofit assisting on projects related to clean water legislation, environmental justice, and health equity.
 Her primary interests include humanitarian law and the interactions between both civil and human rights and health.